Code of Conduct for Social Fraternities and Sororities

 - Each colony or chapter of a Social fraternity or sorority is required to sponsor, or attend, one risk management program each semester.
 These programs must address topics such as drug and alcohol abuse, eating disorders, self-defense, etc. and must be led by a qualified professional approved in advance by the Fraternity & Sorority Life Advisor.
 To satisfy this requirement, at least 80 percent of the chapter’s active and associate members must be in attendance and documentation of completion must be submitted to the Fraternity & Sorority Life Advisor in accordance with all established deadlines.

-- All active fraternity and sorority members are required to participate in ‘The Week of Consent’ which is sponsored by the Dean of Students Office and Title IX Office in the spring semester.
+- All active fraternity and sorority members are required to participate in ‘The Week of Consent’ which is sponsored by the Student Affairs Office and Title IX Office in the spring semester.
 100% of all members must attend a Title IX training associated with the Week of Consent.

 - All active Social fraternity and sorority members are required to sponsor and participate in Anti-Hazing Prevention Week during the Fall semester.
 In addition to participating in the week of events, all members are required to attend an Anti-Hazing Workshop sponsored by the Office of Fraternity and Sorority Life.
 80 percent of all members must attend an Anti-Hazing training associated with Anti-Hazing Week.